michaelthatsit/mod/README.md

 ### Printing

->❔ No supports needed whatsoever.
-Not only that, but there MUST be no supports, unless you really know what you are doing.
+1. There MUST be no supports, unless you really know what you are doing.

->❔ PLA, PETG, ABS — any of those are fine.
+2. PLA, PETG, ABS — any of those are fine.

->❔ If you experience bad tracking, you may want to print and install spacers.
+3. If you experience bad tracking, you may want to print and install spacers.

 ### Other

->❔ Insert magnets on a flat hard surface while the device is not assembled.
+1. Insert magnets on a flat hard surface while the device is not assembled.

->❔ Cyanoacrylate (superglue) works nice for magnets.
+2. Cyanoacrylate (superglue) works nice for magnets.

 ## 57-68 mm ball (or 50-60 mm with spacers installed)